Sakuhano/Tatacon/README.md

 # Code Flashing for Mega2560 R3

-First, take the main file and download all files inside.
+Take the leonardo code file and download all files inside.
 Open in arduino IDE and flash to the arduino mega2560 r3.

 ## Luicat